The Reduced Proper Motion selected halo: methods and description of the catalogue: Velocity maps without MSTO stars

 \section{Velocity maps without MSTO stars}

 In Sect.~\ref{sec:velmom} we show the velocity moments of the RPM sample binned on the sky.
-To flesh out distant streams, like GD-1, we have included sources that are near the MSTO.
+To flesh out distant streams, such as GD-1, we have included sources that are near the MSTO.
 However, the MSTO stars might have distances that are underestimated by up to $40\%$.
-For this reason, we show here the same figures, but without these MSTO stars, see Figs~\ref{fig:old-vlvb} and \ref{fig:old-vphiradec} (and Figs.~\ref{fig:vlvb} and \ref{fig:vphiradec} for comparison).
+For this reason, we show here the same figures, but without these MSTO stars, see Fig~\ref{fig:old-vlvb} (and Fig.~\ref{fig:vlvb} for comparison).
 Clearly, the overall contours are the same with and without the MSTO stars.
 However, the figures shown in this appendix do not show any (clear) narrow streams.

-\section{Selection Effects}
+\section{Selection effects}

 If, for simplicity, we assume that all of the halo stars are on radial orbits, then there would be blind spots in the RPM sample towards the Galactic Centre and anti-centre.
 In these directions, stars on purely radial orbits move along the line-of-sight.
 Therefore, their proper motions are close to zero, and they will not be present in the RPM selection.
 The blind spot towards the Galactic Centre is smaller than its conjugate spot towards the anti-centre.